ITR Filing Deadline Missed?

 While the rates of TCS on foreign remittances have increased, there are still many ways you can save tax on your foreign remittances, tours, etc. Careful planning and comprehensive tax knowledge can help you maximize tax savings.

 If you also want to save taxes on foreign remittances in India, you can book a call with our tax experts, who can help you strategically plan your taxes and also have comprehensive knowledge of the subject.
-Get tax Consultancy Now!
+To claim your TDS/TCS refund, it is mandatory to file your ITR.

 Frequently Asked Questions